13DM/CSRPDpro/README.md

-# CSRPDpro
+# CSRPpro

-Repository for validity checks.
+Repository for validity checks, Assets, and other info for CSRPpro.